ND-HowardGroup/Lifetime_from_intensity/README.md

 # ML model:

-Input dimensions are: 360x360 slices into 128x128 images pass through the autoencoder with minimum latent space of 8x8 (in between convolutional layers the Batch-norm is enabled) and bring it back to original image dimension of 128x128 with 3 output channels (to represent the HSV format where hue and value are mapped to lifetime and intensity respectively). in the best model: The last layer is sigmoid best input and output chunk size: 128x128
+Input dimensions are: 360x360 slices into 128x128 images pass through the autoencoder with minimum latent space of 8x8 (in between convolutional layers the Batch-norm is enabled) and bring it back to original image dimension of 128x128 with 3 output channels (to represent the HSV format where hue and value are mapped to lifetime and intensity respectively).
+Now stich the output images of 128x128 to 360x360 size.

+ML best model: The last layer is sigmoid and best input and output chunk size is 128x128.

 ## License & Copyright